Your answers will only be as good as the questions you ask, so make sure to set clear research objectives.

 Asking people for their opinion will open up all kinds of conversations, so don’t underestimate the effort needed to write your report.
 It’s often a challenge to strike the right balance between sharing the wealth of insights uncovered and staying focused on your key research objectives.
 As with any good piece of communication, make sure you keep your audience in mind – who are you trying to influence, and what do you want them to take away from the report?

 Structure your report around a comprehensive summary of findings for each step of your internal communications audit.
-Then conclude with an executive summary and up to 10 recommendations prioritized according to ease of implementation and investment required – make no mistake, your leaders will jump straight to this section, so be mindful that you have the data to back up your recommendations.
+Then conclude with an executive summary and up to 10 recommendations prioritised according to ease of implementation and investment required – make no mistake, your leaders will jump straight to this section, so be mindful that you have the data to back up your recommendations.

 Step 5 – Establish your roadmap